sofathitesh/doconce/doc/demos/manual/manual.rst

     including HTML, wiki, LaTeX, PDF, reStructuredText (reST), Sphinx, Epytext, and also plain text (where non-obvious formatting/tags are removed for clear reading in, e.g., emails).
-From reST you can go to XML, HTML, LaTeX, PDF, OpenOffice, and from the latter to RTF and MS Word.
+From reST you can (via ``rst2*`` programs) go to XML, HTML, LaTeX, PDF, OpenOffice, and from the latter (via ``unoconv``) to RTF, numerous MS Word formats (including MS Office Open XML), DocBook, PDF, MediaWiki, XHTML.
 (An experimental translator to Pandoc is under development, and from Pandoc one can generate Markdown, reST, LaTeX, HTML, PDF, DocBook XML, OpenOffice, GNU Texinfo, MediaWiki, RTF, Groff, and other formats.)

  2. Doconce is a working strategy for never duplicating information.
     Text is written in a single place and then transformed to